-The size of your map
+The maximum view distance of your players

-The number of Dynamic Lighting points
+The density of Dynamic Lighting points

 It's a common misunderstanding with Dynamic Lighting that every edge of your structure needs to have an individual point.
 In most cases, tracing a general shape near your wall is far more than enough.
 Having 50+ points outlining a room's every detail when a box made of 4 points will suffice is a common situation found in troubleshooting.

 As a general rule, don't use more points than you need.
 The less points you use elsewhere means more points you can add for detail where it really counts.